Support & Help

 Pronunciation of 'Plumbago'

-The word 'Plumbago' has multiple pronunciations and meanings depending on its context.
-It can refer to a genus of flowering plants or graphite in mineralogy.
+The word 'Plumbago' has multiple pronunciations and meanings depending on the context.
+It can refer to a plant genus or graphite.
+Below are its pronunciations and meanings.

 Word Origin